dimitryzub/serpapi-blog-posts-archive/Google/google_scholar/organic_cite_results/google-scholar-scrape-publications-from-particular-conference.md

 |`source: list[str]`|tells Python that `source` argument should be a `list` of `strings`.|

-Check if the source is available and transform the recieved `source` argument:
+Check if the source is available and transform the received `source` argument:

 ```python
 if source: